Preparation for Museum Closure Introduction

 - A part of a museum, such as an exhibition space or store is closed

 This section of the guidance does not directly consider the cessation of key museum services.
-Each of these scenarios is inevitably individual and dependent upon the circumstances of the individual museum or museum service.
+Each of these scenarios is individual and dependent upon the circumstances of the individual museum or museum service.
 Please contact our Museum Development Team to discuss anything further.

 Closure of a ‘branch museum’